DhruvSrikanth/Web-Dev-Project/README.md

 # Web Development Canvas Final Project

+In this repository, you will find the source code, database and instructions on how to run the created application.
+We have created a web-based application of the **Canvas** website.

+## Technology Used:
+- SQL
+- Javascript
+- HTML
+- CSS
+- Python
 ## Database Details:

 We used `SQLite`, version 3 for this project.
 The schema for the database can be found in the `./database/create_db.sql` file.